Skip to main content

 429 budget_exhaustedToken or spending budget exhausted (and the budget’s action is Block Requests)Token monthly budget exhausted (budget: Engineering monthly) (100% used: 1001234 / 1000000 tokens).

-All responses use the OpenAI-compatible error shape ({ "error": { "message", "type", "code" } }), so callers using the OpenAI / Anthropic SDKs surface these as normal SDK errors without any special handling.
+Denials use a consistent JSON error shape ({ "error": { "message", "type", "code" } }) so callers using common LLM SDKs surface them as normal SDK errors without any special handling.

 Troubleshooting